tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ## Other Considerations
 This section contains a number of other items that don't neatly fit into any of the sections defined above.

 If appropriate, it is RECOMMENDED that clients implement a cache of pages.
-If implemented, clients MUST download the _entire_ archive from **UNKNOWN_LOCATION**.
+If implemented, clients MUST download the _entire_ archive from **https://github.com/tldr-pages/tldr**.

 Additionally, clients MAY automatically update the cache on a regular basis.